fredeerock/foreman/README.md

 ## Vagrant

-1. If you don't have FQDN on Foreman Master or a test node use the following on your host machine.
+1. If you don't have a FQDN for Foreman Master or a test node use the following on your host machine.

 ```bash
 echo "192.168.33.10 foreman.example.com" | sudo tee -a /etc/hosts